-In 2022 PGS acquired 7 000 sq. km of GeoStreamer X data in the Norwegian Sea; together with our existing GeoStreamer coverage, we can support all awarded companies with reliable subsurface data, to help them uncover new potential and derisk infrastructure lead exploration.
+In 2023, PGS acquired over 7 000 sq. km of new GeoStreamer X data in the Norwegian Sea, and 5000 sq. km of GeoStreamer data in the Outer Vøring, adding to our extensive high resolution broadband 3D coverage.
+PGS is ready to support awarded companies with reliable subsurface data, to identify new potential and derisk exploration.

 Access the Data

-To arrange a data show, check shapefiles, or secure access to the latest seismic survey results or rockAVO atlas materials, talk to your PGS account manager.
+To arrange a data show, check shapefiles, or secure access to the latest seismic survey results or rockAVO atlas materials, talk to your PGS sales manager.